alexprengere/neobase/README.rst

 implementation:

 -  no dependencies
--  compatible with Python 2.6+, Python 3.x, Pypy
+-  compatible with Python 3.6+, CPython and PyPy
 -  one data source:
    `opentraveldata <https://github.com/opentraveldata/opentraveldata>`__
 -  one Python module for easier distribution on clusters (like Hadoop)